Tunisia, Egypt Islamists signal bigger religion role

 In the draft constitution, Islam is described as Tunisia's religion "and the principal source of its legislation."

-"Using Islamic sharia as a principle source of legislation will guarantee freedom, justice, social equality, consultation, human rights and the dignity of all its people, men and women," it says.
+"Using Islamic sharia as a principle source of legislation will guarantee freedom, justice, social equaliy, consultation, human rights and the dignity of all its people, men and women," it says.

 Mentioning sharia means all laws must be consistent with Islam, a condition found in many constitutions in Muslim countries.
 This can be interpreted broadly, or strictly if those vetting the legislation impose a narrow reading of Islam.